Gozala/workspace/pages/Service as a DAG.md

   }

   type struct Space {
      # User writable (grow only set) part of the space.
-Space owner or a delegate can submit
+Space owner or a delegate can add
-     #
+     # tasks
      invoke: { &Task: Task }
   }
   ```